 puTTY Auth Configuration

-Now visit the auth section of the puTTY and provide path of the private key for SSH key generator.
+Now visit the auth section of the puTTY and provide the private key path for the SSH key generator.

 puTTY Tunnel Configuration

 SSH tunnel Settings, Provide port number and destination as 8888, and localhost:80.
 You can also provide localhost:443 for HTTPS connections

 - Provide the Source Port 8888 and destination localhost:80